 The Baltimore County Board of Appeals was created and established under Article VI, Section 601 of the Baltimore County Charter, and reconstituted by Bill No. 53-82, passed by the County Council on May 3, 1982; approved and enacted by the County Executive on May 14, 1982, and passed by the voters on November 2, 1982.

-The Board hears and decides a variety of appeals, as provided by statute, including those taken from the following decisions /orders: zoning, including special exceptions, variances and special hearings; Development Plans; code violations; Retirement Board; Animal Hearing Board; amusement device violations; building permits; road closings; front foot benefit assessments; sewer and water benefit charges; Critical Area Regulation variance requests; towing license applications; taxi driver license applications; and false alarm citations, as well as any other appeal "from executive, administrative and adjudicatory orders."
-[Charter A?
+The Board hears and decides a variety of appeals, as provided by statute, including those taken from the following decisions or orders: zoning, including special exceptions, variances and special hearings; Development Plans; code violations; Retirement Board; Animal Hearing Board; amusement device violations; building permits; road closings; front foot benefit assessments; sewer and water benefit charges; Critical Area Regulation variance requests; towing license applications; taxi driver license applications and false alarm citations, as well as any other appeal "from executive, administrative and adjudicatory orders."
+[Charter Sec.
 602] In addition, the Board is vested with the authority, by statute, to hear and decide Petitions for Reclassification and Petitions for Zoning Map Corrections.